PBA At A Glance

 West Palm Beach Academic Programs

-- Graduate degrees in accountancy, business administration (specializations in accounting, finance, marketing, and generalist), counselor education (specializations in addiction counseling; marriage, couple and family counseling; mental health counseling, school guidance counseling and counseling generalist [non licensure]), divinity and leadership (specializations in corporate, non-profit and organizational leadership)
+- Graduate programs in accountancy, business administration (concentrations in accounting, finance, marketing, and generalist), mental health counseling (concentrations in addictions counseling or marriage, couple and family counseling), school guidance counseling, counseling generalist [nonlicensure], divinity, global development, and leadership (concentrations in corporate, non-profit and organizational leadership)

 - Degrees offered: B.A., BGS, B.S., B.Mus., B.S.N., D.N.P., M.Acc., M.B.A., M. Div., M.Div./M.B.A., M.S., M.S.N., Pharm.D., Pharm.D./M.B.A.